top of page

 Can you tell me about your background?

-I have been supervising therapists since 2013 and have worked with a wide range of professionals.
-These have included: •trainee and qualified therapists, both individually and in groups •therapists working with children, young people, families and adults •therapists from a variety of theoretical orientations including Person-Centred, Psychodynamic, Integrative, Gestalt, Cognitive Behavioural Therapy (CBT), Art Therapy and Drama Therapy •therapists working in schools, private practice, counselling organisations and charities.
-I am a humanistic integrative counsellor and psychotherapist.
-You can find out more about my background and qualifications on the About page and if there's somethign specific you want to know then please contact me to ask.
+I started supervising counsellors and therapists in 2013 and have worked with a wide range of professionals since then.
+These have included: Trainee and qualified counsellors, both individually and in groups Counsellors working with children, young people, families and adults Counsellors from a variety of theoretical orientations including Person-Centred, Psychodynamic, Integrative, Gestalt, Cognitive Behavioural Therapy (CBT), Art Therapy and Drama Therapy Counsellors working in schools, private practice, counselling organisations and charities.
+You can find out more about the experiences and qualifications I bring on the About page and if there's something specific you want to know then please send me a message to ask.

 How can I arrange supervision with you?

-You can contact me or book online to arrange an initial discussion of up to 30 minutes.
-We can speak by telephone, online audio or video - whichever feels most comfortable for you.
-In this conversation we will consider together what is prompting you to seek supervision at the moment, whether my style of supervision is likely to be helpful for you, approximately how much supervision you need and whether we both have availability to be able to meet regularly.
-The conversation is free of charge.
-If we agree that supervision sessions together are both do-able and likely to be helpful, then I will email you an assessment form to complete and return by email, along with a copy of my standard supervision contract and privacy statement for you to read.
-We will also agree a time/day for a one-off assessment appointment, usually held by online video.
-This assessment appointment lasts for up to 60 minutes and is charged for (please see up to date information on fees).
+Please either contact me or book online to arrange a free conversation of up to 20 minutes.
+During this we can talk together about what is prompting you to seek supervision at the moment, whether my style of supervision is likely to be helpful for you and whether we both have availability to be able to meet regularly.
+If we agree that supervision sessions together are practically possible and likely to be helpful, then I will email you an assessment form to complete and return by email, along with a copy of my standard supervision contract and privacy statement for you to read.
+We will also agree a time for an assessment appointment, usually held by online video.
+This assessment appointment lasts for up to 60 minutes and is charged for.
 The assessment appointment involves discussing one or two aspects of your work in more depth to trial how it feels for us both to work together.
 From this we can make a more informed judgment about whether we want to go ahead and meet on a regular basis.
-If we agree to continue to work together then I will email you a supervision contract and a privacy statement for you to read and sign electronically using the Frama RMail system.
-The terms of these include those found on the Terms of Use and Privacy pages on this site.
-Once the paperwork is completed, we will agree when to meet for regular supervision sessions.
-These can be scheduled to suit you and can either be at the same time/day on a regular basis, or can be scheduled as and when needed to fit around other commitments.
+I usually meet with people online through the video conferencing platform Zoom.
+You can either send me a message through the contact page or book a conversation directly - whichever works best for you.

 How often do I need to come?

-There is not a straightforward answer to this!
-It is important to meet regularly (monthly at a minimum) as this is key to building a trusting relationship.
-Supervision meetings can be 60, 90 and 120 minutes long, and can be either weekly, fortnightly or monthly.
+There is not a straightforward answer to this but it is important to meet regularly in order for us to build a trusting relationship.
+Supervision meetings can be 60 or 90 minutes long, and can be either weekly, fortnightly or monthly.
 There are a number of factors to take into consideration when deciding how much supervision to have including: • the size and weight of your caseload • your professional registration body’s requirements • whether you have other supervisory arrangements in place (e.g. peer supervision, supervision through a course, another supervisor for an aspect of your work) • how experienced you are • your personal circumstances

 What records to you keep?

 Brief notes of all sessions are held securely on electronic and paper-based systems, and your data is available for you to view on request.
-You can view my Privacy Policy and a copy will be emailed to you before and discussed at the initial assessment appointment.
-Paper Plane Counselling is registered with the Information Commissioner's Office and my systems comply with the Data Protection Act 2018 and General Data Protection Regulations (GDPR).
+My systems comply with New Zealand's Privacy Act 2020, New Zealand's Health Information Privacy Code 2020 and the UK's Data Protection Act 2018.

 bottom of page